 This is a working out loud story about building a game for use in a workshop.
 It’s a long one, so grab a beverage and a snack before you dive in.
 I would not have guessed the turns this project took, so I hope sharing it will help others in their game development adventures – or at least turn out to be a good case study that can be shared in a variety of contexts.

 Wanna play?
-This “Building a Better Learning Culture” game has been invented for my Cultivating a Strong Learning Culture workshop online at the Learning Solutions Digital Experience, May 3-4, 2021 (two 3.5 hour sessions).
+This “Building a Better Learning Culture” game has been invented for my Cultivating a Strong Learning Culture workshop originally offered online at the Learning Solutions Digital Experience, May 3-4, 2021 (two 3.5 hour sessions).
 The workshop has several thought-provoking activities, and you’ll take away a plan for strengthening learning culture.
 This is a terrific opportunity for designers, learning strategists, or leaders who want to improve their learning culture or encourage self-directed learning, for their team or for their organization.
+Customizable for your needs.

 Why a game?